 One or the other of these things must be true: either you are an accident of history and therefore completely at liberty to do whatever you please with your life, or you are a created being and your Creator has absolute rights of ownership over your life.

 God introduces Himself as your Creator and therefore your owner.
 You are not your own.
 Your life is a trust given to you from God.
 That means you are not worthless.
 You are not the product of random chance.
+God chose to bring you into being, and He did it on purpose.
+You will discover that purpose as you get to know the God who created you.

 Then God said, “Let us make man in our image” (Genesis 1:26).
 “Man” is used as a generic term here; it includes male and female.
 We are specifically told, “God created man in his own image… male and female he created them” (1:27).
 Notice the plural “us” in 1:26.
 It is a fascinating hint about the nature of God to be revealed more fully later.